minio/docs/source/operations/monitoring/metrics-and-alerts.rst

 .. admonition:: Metrics Version 2 Deprecated
    :class: note

-   Starting with MinIO Server :minio-release:`RELEASE.2024-07-15T19-02-30Z` and MinIO Client :mc-release:`RELEASE.2024-07-11T18-01-28Z`, metrics version 3 replaces the deprecated :ref:`metrics version 2 <minio-metrics-v2>`.
+   Starting with MinIO Server :minio-release:`RELEASE.2024-07-15T19-02-30Z` and MinIO Client :mc-release:`RELEASE.2024-07-11T18-01-28Z`, metrics version 3 (v3) replaces the deprecated :ref:`metrics version 2 (v2) <minio-metrics-v2>`.

 MinIO publishes metrics using the :prometheus-docs:`Prometheus Data Model <concepts/data_model/>`.
 You can use any scraping tool to pull metrics data from MinIO for further analysis and alerting.

-For metrics version 3, all metrics are available under the base ``/minio/metrics/v3`` endpoint, optionally by appending an additional path for each category.
+For metrics version 3, all metrics are available under the base ``/minio/metrics/v3`` endpoint, optionally appending an additional path for each category.

 For example, the following endpoint returns audit metrics: